SuadeLabs/fire/README.md

 [![Join the chat at https://gitter.im/SuadeLabs/fire](https://badges.gitter.im/SuadeLabs/fire.svg)][gitter] [![Contributor Guidelines](https://img.shields.io/badge/contributor-guidelines-lightgrey.svg)][contributing]

-### What is the FIRE data format?
+### What is the FIRE data standard?
-The Financial Regulatory data format defines a common specification for the transmission of granular data between regulatory systems (in finance).
-Regulatory data refers to the data that underlies regulatory submissions, requirements, calculation and is used for policy, monitoring and supervision purposes.
+The Financial Regulatory data standard defines a common specification for the transmission of granular data between regulatory systems in finance.
+Regulatory data refers to the data that underlies regulatory submissions, requirements, calculations and is used for policy, monitoring and supervision purposes.

 The FIRE data schemas and code samples are licensed under the [Apache 2.0 License][apache] which has been chosen for being open, permissive and already widely accepted within financial sector (think Hadoop, Cassandra, ActiveMQ).

-The FIRE data format is supported by the [European Commission][euc], the [Open Data Institute][odi] and the [Open Data Incubator for Europe][odine] via the Horizon 2020 funding programme.
+The FIRE data standard is supported by the [European Commission][euc], the [Open Data Institute][odi] and the [Open Data Incubator for Europe][odine] via the Horizon 2020 funding programme.

 <div class="image-group" style="width:100%; height:auto; margin:25px; text-align:center; background-color: white">